daybydata/stock_trading_ML/README.md

 # Stock Trading with ML
 An evaluation of machine learning approaches to automated stock trading.

+Spoiler alert: This is not a great model, but it is a good resource for refreshing your memory on the steps involved in creating and evaluating a binary classifier.

 ---
 # The Baseline Model